Baoringdao Bodo: Kerala Blasters

 On 23 January 2019, Bodo made a permanent transfer to Kerala Blasters FC on a long-term deal.

 Odisha FC

 On 11 June 2020, Bodo signed a two–year deal with Odisha FC.

+Arabian Falcons

+In January 2024, Bodo moved abroad, signing with UAE Third Division League club Arabian Falcons.

-International
+International career

 Bodo first represented India at the under-14 level.
 He was part of the under-16 side that won the 2013 SAFF U-16 Championship and participated in the qualifiers for the AFC U-16 Championship.
 Bodo then went on to represent the under-19 side in the IFA Shield where he was adjudged MVP of the tournament and Top scorer of the tournament.

 Style of play

 Former AIFF Academy coach Gautam Ghosh has described Bodo as "a really talented player with a bright footballing brain" who has the versatility to play as a winger on either flank, as a playmaker or as a striker.
 Bodo has been praised for his aerial ability, creativity, and bursts of acceleration.
 He has been referred to as a Neymar and has also been called the Indian Neymar Jr. by mainly Indian media.